revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Modules are like JavaScript libraries that can be used in a Node.js application to include a set of functions.
-To include a module in a Node.js application, use the `require()` function with the parentheses containing the module's name.
+Modules are like JavaScript libraries that can be used in a Node.js application to include a set of functions.To include a module in a Node.js application, use the `require()` function with the parentheses containing the module's name.

 </blockquote>